natebrennand/cpp_collections/README.md

 [mf]:http://martinfowler.com/bliki/FluentInterface.html

+## Design

+The C++ Collection class uses *std::vector<T>* to store data internally.
+This allows a number of different constructors to transfer information to the vector to control pointer management and data organization.
+Additionally, this allows lists, arrays, and C-styled arrays to be stored and mapped to the C++ Collection.

+Within the Collection, there are three main types of operations which are elaborated below: source operators, intermediate operators, and terminal operators.
+Source operators allow the creation of Collections.
+Intermediate operators work off Collections and return Collections.
+Finally, Terminal operators return a non-Collection object or no object in return.

 ### Collection operations and pipelines
 Collections themselves have three types of operations:
 - Source operators: Methods which instantiate or create Collections therefore are considered sources of Collections.
 They can be evaluated immediately.